×

 What about foods that are bad for diabetes and insulin resistance?
 Harvard scientists Fred Tabung, Ph.D., M.S.P.H., and Edward Giovannucci, M.D., Sc.D., led a study, using data from thousands of participants in the Nurses’ Health Study and Health Professionals Follow-Up Study, to assess the “insulinemic potential” of diet and lifestyle – basically, how foods and exercise affect blood sugar and insulin resistance, as measured by certain biomarkers in the blood.
 Foods that did not raise blood sugar or insulin resistance included wine, coffee, whole fruit, high-fat dairy (whole milk, sour cream, a half-cup of ice cream, a slice of cheese, etc.), nuts, and leafy green vegetables.
 Physical activity was also good for lowering insulin resistance and blood sugar.

 What do the experts make of this?
-Benjamin Fu, M.P.H.,Ph.D. a postdoctoral fellow in the Harvard lab of Lorelei Mucci, M.P.H., Sc.D., has been looking at these two different dietary patterns: “a diet associated with hyperinsulinemia, and a hyper-inflammation diet.”
+Benjamin Fu, M.P.H.,Ph.D. then a postdoctoral fellow in the Harvard lab of Lorelei Mucci, M.P.H., Sc.D., looked at these two different dietary patterns: “a diet associated with hyperinsulinemia, and a hyper-inflammation diet.”
 The two diets have some overlaps, but are not identical.
 Neither is good for men worried about prostate cancer, Mucci says, “particularly the hyper-insulinemia (blood sugar-raising) diet, which is associated with a 60-percent risk of more advanced or fatal prostate cancers.
 The hyper-inflammatory diet also is associated with an increased risk of prostate cancer,” particularly in men who develop cancer at a younger age, in their forties and fifties.
 “It may be that earlier-onset cancers are more susceptible to the effect of diet and lifestyle.”

 What does heart health have to do with it?
 Everything.
 It is surprising that two organ systems that are so different anatomically share so much at the biochemical level.
 The link, again, comes down to chronic inflammation and whether it’s prevented or accelerated as a human being ages.
 It turns out, says Mucci, that “cardiovascular disease and other chronic diseases are the major cause of death in many men who have prostate cancer.
 If you look at men with localized prostate cancer and survival outcomes over 10 years, three-fourths of the deaths in those men will be due either to cardiovascular disease or another chronic disease.
 Only one-fourth of the mortality is due to prostate cancer.”
 Now, you may be thinking, we all have to die of something, right?
 This is true, but “these men are dying sooner than they should, and eating a plant-based diet rich in cruciferous vegetables will help lower that risk of cardiovascular disease.”